iambhuv/e2ee-relay/ANDROID.md

 chats can either be
   saved via scanning qr codes of other users or receiving a (message request)? from "unknown" user

+done

+## no animations for now
+too much time consuming

+## sending messages
+app and chat are seperate activities, gotta move connections to "Service"